qiskit-community/qiskit-c-api-demo/README.md

 ## Contributing

-The source code is available [on GitHub].
+The source code is available [on GitHub](https://github.com/qiskit-community/qiskit-capi-demo).
 By participating, you are expected to uphold Qiskit's [code of conduct](https://github.com/Qiskit/qiskit/blob/main/CODE_OF_CONDUCT.md).